Discover all the tax services we offer

 Even if the US Social Security System covers an individual’s foreign work, the benefits may still be reduced if earnings exceed an annual exemption amount (the amount changes annually).
 The reduction is generally equivalent to a reduction of $1 for every $2 above the limit.
 In the year an individual hits retirement age the reduction goes down to $1 for every $3 above the limit.

-If individuals wish to continue receiving their Social Security benefits but reside abroad during retirement, they must research and carefully chose the location of retirement, as the Social Security Administration will not continue making payments to certain foreign jurisdictions.
+If individuals wish to continue receiving their Social Security benefits but reside abroad during retirement, they must research and carefully choose the location of retirement, as the Social Security Administration will not continue making payments to certain foreign jurisdictions.
 How long the residency abroad continues for, the location, and whether there are any Social Security Agreements with the said country all play a role in the determination, as well as the citizenship status of the individual seeking social security benefits.
 As such, it is advisable for the individual to seek professional expat tax advice.
-Further information with a list of the various countries may be found on our blog. (insert link to other SS article with country list)
+Further information with a list of the various countries may be found on our blog.

-If you are planning to retire abroad and need additional information, our blog has a page dedicated to retirees.
-There are a whole host of resources for you!
-As always, if you need help preparing your expat tax return, please let us know!
+If you are planning to retire abroad and need additional information, our blog has a page dedicated to retirees, along with foreign pensions and Social Security.
+It can help you answer the question: does a foreign pension affect Social Security?
+Additionally, there are a whole host of resources for you!
+As always, if you need help preparing your expat tax return, please get started with us today.